markjprice/cs14net10/docs/ch07-source-generators.md

 <EmitCompilerGeneratedFiles>true</EmitCompilerGeneratedFiles>
 ```

-> Visual Studio 2022 automatically runs code analyzers so this is not necessary.
-Visual Studio Code does *not* automatically run code analyzers.
+> Visual Studio automatically runs code analyzers so this is not necessary.
+VS Code does *not* automatically run code analyzers.
 We must add this extra entry in the project file to enable the automatic generation of the source generator file.
-It is fine to enable it for Visual Studio 2022 too.
+It is fine to enable it for Visual Studio too.

 > You can control the path for automatically generated code files by adding a `<CompilerGeneratedFilesOutputPath>` element.